RussellLuo/dappy/README.md

 		panic(err)
 	}

-	// username and password to authenticate
-	username := "tesla"
+	// The username and password to be authenticated username := "tesla"
 	password := "password"

-	// attempt the authentication
+	// Do the authentication
 	if err := client.Auth(username, password); err != nil {
 		if err == dappy.ErrUserNotFound || err == dappy.ErrInvalidPassword {
 		    log.Printf("Failed due to: %v\n", err)
+		    return
-		} else {
+		}
         panic(err)
-		}
 	}
 	log.Println("Success!")
 }